pnp/sp-dev-fx-webparts/samples/README-template.md

 Short summary on functionality and used technologies.

 > Please provide a high-quality screenshot of your web parts below.
 It should be stored in a folder called `assets`.
 > If possible, use a resolution of 1920x1080.
-You can add additional screenshots if you'd like.
 > If your web part uses a placeholder screen and requires the user to configure it, please use a screenshot of the web part as it appears after it has been configured.
 > You can add as many screen shots as you'd like to help users understand your web part without having to download it and install it.
 > DELETE THIS PARAGRAPH BEFORE SUBMITTING